luiscoco/eShop_Aspire-Tutorial-Step4__Identity/README.md

 It enables secure user authentication and API access management in modern applications

+**Duende.IdentityServer.AspNetIdentity** is an integration package that combines the features of **Duende IdentityServer** with **ASP.NET Core Identity**, providing a comprehensive solution for managing user authentication and authorization in .NET applications

+**Duende.IdentityServer.EntityFramework** is an extension package for **Duende IdentityServer** that enables the use of **Entity Framework Core (EF Core)** to manage the configuration and operational data of IdentityServer in a database

+It provides a way to persist IdentityServer data such as clients, resources, and tokens in relational databases

 ## 17. We confirm the "eShop.ServiceDefaulst" project was added as a reference in the Identity.API project